ADO Pilot Privacy Policy

 11.1 Our Commitment

 We take data security seriously.
-In the event of a data breach that affects your personal data:
+In the event of a data breach that affects your personal data, we will respond as follows.
+Our specific notification obligations depend on our role for the affected data (see "Our Role Under Data Protection Law" above):

 What we'll tell you: